mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 How many times have you had to debug a problem with a system administrator by asking them to check the permissions or content of certain files?
 What if you could just state all these assumptions up front and in code?

-There are two main solutions for configuration management in the Ruby community (obviously there are more but these are the two most popular at the moment): Opcode's Chef and Puppet Labs' Puppet.
+There are two main solutions for configuration management in the Ruby community (obviously there are more but these are the two most popular at the moment): Opcode's Chef and Puppet Labs&rsquo; Puppet.

 I'm going to be talking about and sharing examples written with Puppet because that's what I use in my day job.
 When I joined the company, there was already some existing Puppet infrastructure so it made sense to leverage that but I did actually start learning Chef before I found that out.
 I want to make it clear that it doesn't matter which tool you use; give both a go and see which you prefer but the key thing is to embrace configuration management in some form.
 Don't let the nuances of one put you off the concept as a whole.
 You will see Puppet examples from me but [Gareth Rushgrove will be showing examples with Chef][chef-vagrant].